pglez82/asw2324_0/README.md

 The first and more flexible is to deploy to a virtual machine using SSH.
 This will work with any cloud service (or with our own server).

-Other options include using the container services that all the cloud services provide.
+Other options include using the container services that most cloud services provide.
 This means, deploying our Docker containers directly.

 We are going to use the first approach, creating a virtual machine in a cloud service and after installing docker and docker-compose, deploy our containers there using GitHub Actions and SSH.